-- 1. Submit a IELTS score of 6.5 or greater, with the following minimum section requirements: Reading 6.5, Listening 6.0, Speaking, 6.0, Writing 5.5; a PTE overall score of 58 or greater; or a TOEFL score of 80 or more, with minimum section scores as follow: Writing 18, Speaking 18, Listening 14, Reading 19; or a TOEFL Essentials score of 8.0 or more, with minimum scores of 8.0 in Reading, Listening, Speaking, and Writing - 2.
+- Submit a IELTS Academic Module score of 6.5 or greater, with the following minimum section requirements: Reading 6.5, Listening 6.0, Speaking, 6.0, Writing 5.5; or a TOEFL iBT score of 80 or more, with minimum section scores as follow: Writing 18, Speaking 18, Listening 14, Reading 19; or a TOEFL Essentials score of 8.0 or more, with minimum scores of 8.0 in Reading, Listening, Speaking, and Writing - 2.
 Provide evidence of having received a baccalaureate, graduate or professional degree within the past 36 months at the time of recommendation for admission, from an accredited institution where English is the primary language of instruction in a country/location where English is the native language.